dedeibel/dilist/README.md

 # dilist

-A Clojure library designed to ... well, that part is up to you.
+Work in progress!

+Provies a comfortable way to access all channels from di.fm

 ## Usage

-FIXME
+wip

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Benjamin Peter

 Distributed under the Eclipse Public License, the same as Clojure.